mattlightbourn1/mattlightbourn1/bapi_model.md

         }
 ```
 ### <a name="commercialOperation"></a>Commercial Operation
 This is where we place what we refer to as `policy` level sections into.
-If there are no sections to add (for example, the quote request is for a `situation` level section only, like PROPERTY) then some of commercial_operation will still exist because it contains the **business details**
+If there are no sections to add (for example, the quote request is for a `situation` level section only, like PROPERTY) then some of commercial_operation will still exist because it contains the **business details** as required to give details on turnover, staff numbers, etc.
 ```json
 {
         "assets": {